FEATUREDNutrition

 Malunggay (Moringa) Health Benefits: For Filipino Well-Being

-Malunggay, also known as Moringa oleifera, has many health benefits.
-It is often called a “miracle tree” — and for good reason.
-In the Philippines, malunggay (moringa) is deeply valued not only as a food but also as a natural source of nutrients.
-People grow it in their backyards, cook its leaves in soups, and use its powder or capsules to support health.
-This article explains why malunggay is so special, what health benefits it offers, how Filipinos commonly use it, and what to watch out for.
-Read also about Plants in the Philippines That Are Used as Food (As Is or After Processing).
+Malunggay, also known as Moringa, has many health benefits, this is why It is often called a “miracle tree” — and for good reason.
+In the Philippines, malunggay is deeply valued not only as a food but also as a natural source of nutrients, that can in incorporated in many Filipino dishes.

-1. What’s Inside Malunggay: Nutritional Powerhouse
+What’s Inside Malunggay: Nutritional Powerhouse

 Malunggay leaves are packed with essential nutrients that make them incredibly beneficial:

-- The Food and Nutrition Research Institute (FNRI-DOST) reported that malunggay is also a good source of B vitamins, beta-carotene (a precursor to vitamin A), potassium, and zinc.
+The Food and Nutrition Research Institute (FNRI-DOST) reported that malunggay is also a good source of B vitamins, beta-carotene (a precursor to vitamin A), potassium, and zinc.

-- According to a Philippine nutrition site, one cup of fresh malunggay leaves has seven times more vitamin C than oranges and significantly more calcium and potassium compared to common foods.
+According to a Philippine nutrition site, one cup of fresh malunggay leaves has seven times more vitamin C than oranges and significantly more calcium and potassium compared to common foods.
 (Yummy Food Ph)

-2. Top Health Benefits of Malunggay (Moringa)
+Top Health Benefits of Malunggay (Moringa)

 ✔ Boosts Immune System

 Thanks to its rich vitamin C and antioxidant content, malunggay helps strengthen the immune system.
-(BusinessMirror) These antioxidants can fight free radicals, which may help protect your cells from damage.
+These antioxidants can fight free radicals, which may help protect your cells from damage.
 (BusinessMirror)

 ✔ Supports Strong Bones